 When comparing WhatsApp vs Hangouts, the Slant community recommends Hangouts for most people.
-In the question“What are the best messaging apps for Android?”
-Hangouts is ranked 2nd while WhatsApp is ranked 4th.
+In the question“What is the best team chat software?”
+Hangouts is ranked 11th while WhatsApp is ranked 17th.
 The most important reason people chose Hangouts is:

 Google offers all features of Hangouts completely free on iOS, Android and web with quick and reliable sync across all platforms.
 It's also tightly integrated in other Google services - it can be accessed from services such as Gmail, Google+, Chrome.
 While the standard Hangouts offering is completely free, there are business, education and government solutions that increase the participant count to for video calls to 15 and offers support that may cost money.